 - Watch if the price can break above the high of the flag pole

 - Use a candlestick close below midway of the flag as your stop

 Bull flag trading signals a continuation of a strong upward trend.
 Just because they’re common doesn’t mean they should be taken lightly.

 It would be best to have confirmation, such as a strong move-up.
-Without that, the formation becomes questionable, and trading it as a bull flag is risky.
+The formation becomes questionable without that, and trading it as a bull flag is risky.
 It would be best to have the volume on the first move, along with consolidation.

 A second strong move up after that consolidation is also necessary.
-As stated earlier, no pattern will look the same every time.
-Sometimes they’re messy, and bull flags can take several forms.
+As stated earlier, every pattern will look different every time.
+Sometimes, they’re messy, and bull flags can take several forms.